Trump's Asia trip: Stops in Japan, China and beyond

 "Melania and I look forward to being with President Xi & Madame Peng Liyuan in China in two weeks for what will hopefully be a historic trip!"
 Trump tweeted ahead of his visit.

-The couple sipped tea with Xi and his wife, Peng Liyuan, and received a private tour of the historic Forbidden City, Beijing's ancient imperial palace.
+The couple shared tea with Chinese President Xi Jinping and his wife, Peng Liyuan, and received a private tour of the historic Forbidden City, Beijing's ancient imperial palace.
 Young opera students performed for them before dinner.

 Trump said afterward that he was "having a great time" in China and threw open his arms and appeared to exclaim, "Wow!"